-Almost everyone has a special collection, whether it is a collection of antiques, coins, art, figurines, dolls, collector cars or fine wine.
+Almost everyone has a special collection, whether it's a collection of antiques, coins, art, figurines, dolls, collector cars, or fine wine.
 It’s hard to imagine anything happening to your treasured belongings.
 Antiques and collectibles insurance provides coverage for those hard-to-replace belongings in your home.

 Loss Scenarios: When You Need Collectible Insurance